In Which We Explore Cannabis Vocabulary & Its Accuracy

 It’s already overwhelming to people who’ve never talked about cannabis to get deluged in new vocabulary.
 It’s important right now to make sure people don’t feel left out because they don’t have the language to talk about cannabis.
 Part of making it accessible to everyone is being inclusive, and that means not being an elitist who makes people feel like crap because they’re just learning.

 It’s a good way to communicate what we want out of the smoking experience, and we have to have that vocabulary, and it can’t just be proprietary chemical names.
-If these experts think all of us who enjoy using cannabis are going to want it in pill form, they’ve gotten it more wrong than they can possibly know.
+These experts seem to think all of us who enjoy using cannabis are going to want it in pill form, and I believe they’ve gotten that very, very wrong.
 One of the things that attracts quite a lot of people to cannabis is its natural gentleness, and the ability it gives one to play both farmer and apothecary.
 Many medical users have come from pharmaceuticals to cannabis, and I don’t think most of us would relish the thought of going back to that way of managing our health.

 No one’s going to rattle off lists of numbers and stats and active compound percentages.
 No one’s going to want to use Latin names or pharmaceutical names.
 Seriously.